Current/Past Awards & Recognitions

 Let Us Help You Now

-Minnesota and Minneapolis Criminal Defense Attorneys
+Best Minneapolis Criminal Defense Attorneys in Minnesota

-Minnesota and Minneapolis Criminal Defense FAQs
+Frequently Asked Minnesota Criminal Defense Questions

 Yes.
 The first DWI/DUI is the most important.
 You do not want a DWI/DUI on your record.
 That means you must start with your first DWI/DUI.
 Aside from the fact that you may be able to beat it outright, if you’re ever going to have a chance to get a break it will be at your first DWI/DUI.
 No one is going to give you a break or leeway when it’s your 2nd, 3rd or 4th DWI/DUI.
 Fight hard at your first DWI/DUI.
 You only have something to gain and little to lose.